> Press Release

 Grand Rapids, MI 49514

 Certainly!
-Our in-person and “Drive-In Church” services exceed Michigan, and CDC recommendations and orders.
+Our in-person services exceed CDC recommendations.
 We’re far safer than going grocery shopping, making a SHIPT order, or using the fast-food drive-thru window.

 Worldwide deaths: Jan.
 1, 2020 to April 10, 2020 (circ.
 12:40p)